jagrvargen/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 3. add_nodeint_end.c - Adds a new node to the end of a listint_t list.

 4. free_listint.c - Frees a listint_t list.

+5. free_listint2.c - Frees a listint_t list and sets the head node to null.